hocop/pivolution/README.md

 ### Health and energy
 Each creature starts with 1 health and 0.25 energy.
 Maximum of both variables is 1.

+Health is restored automatically.
+Creatures start taking damage if they are old.

 ### Actions
 Each step each creature performs one of 6 actions.
 Each action costs some amount of energy:
 ```